rezmond/images_sort/README.md

         - [ ] 3.
 (If `-m` was not provided)

-              Do You wish to move the x files [y,n,?]?:
+              Do You want to move the x files [y,n,?]?:

         - [ ] 4.